zhanghb97/zhanghb97.github.io/Index.md

 # Buddy Compiler

-This is a temporary site to test the home page of the buddy compiler.
+⚠️ This is a temporary site to test the home page of the buddy compiler.
+The official home page is [here](https://buddy-compiler.github.io/).

 The buddy compiler is a domain-specific compiler infrastructure.
 We use "buddy" as the name because our infrastructure intends to be the buddy system to help users easily design, implement, and evaluate domain-specific compilers.
 The buddy compiler community welcomes any ideas.
 Join us through this [slack link](https://join.slack.com/t/buddycompiler/shared_invite/zt-13y6ibj4j-n6MQ8u9yCUPltCCDhLEmXg) if you want to contribute.